Logo Futurismo

 Culture & Festivities

-All along the year, Gruta do Carvão hosts many cultural and artistic events such as live music concerts, art exhibitions, and educational workshops.
-These events are organized by the Regional Government of the Azores, in collaboration with local cultural and educational institutions.
-This unique place also hosts some alternative events like Sound Healing sessions, or meditation concerts.
+Throughout the year, Gruta do Carvão hosts numerous cultural and artistic events, including live music concerts, art exhibitions, and educational workshops.
+These events are organized by the Regional Government of the Azores, in collaboration with local cultural and academic institutions.
+This unique place also hosts alternative events, such as Sound Healing sessions and meditation concerts.

 Gruta do Carvão is also a popular venue for school trips and educational tours.
-Students can learn about the cave’s geology, ecology, and cultural history, and provide learning experiences in real life that are both fun and educational.
+Students can learn about the cave’s geology, ecology, and cultural history, and gain real-life learning experiences that are both fun and educational.

 It is only possible to visit the Paim section of Gruta do Carvão from the Visitor Center in Ponta Delgada.
-A local guide is also mandatory to explore the lave tube.
+A local guide is also mandatory to explore the lava tube.
 Please note that it is better to book your tour in advance.
-There are two types of visits: the short one and the long one.
+There are two types of visits: short and long.

 Do the Short Visit